pgranger23/job_manager/README.md

 The `new` option will make sure to create `genie`, `g4`, `detsim`, etc. directories (set as `subdir` in the yaml file).

-:warning: *If running this command takes more than ~15s, you probably are having a credential issue.
-This is typically the case if you never sent jobs before.
-In order to make sure, just `Ctrl+C` out and run `jobsub_q $USER`.
-If you need some additional credentials, it will print you the relevant info to log in (typically a link to follow where you should use your FNAL creds).*

 To check if everything is fine, run:
 ```
 python3 utils/chain-submit.py /dune/app/users/iluvatar/new_atm_prod/sim_hd_AV.yaml dry